Yu-Lab-Genomics/MethylAI/README.md

 ```
 Arguments:
 --gpu: ID of the GPU to use.
 Default is GPU 5.
---model_ckpt: path to the fine-tuned model checkpoint
+--model_ckpt: path to the model checkpoint
 --output_path:

 ### Expected Output